-All applicable new construction and major renovation projects of 5,000 gross ft2 or greater commencing design after January 1, 2010 shall be designed and constructed in accordance with the current version of the LEED for New Construction Green Building Rating System, as published by the US Green Building Council.
+All applicable new construction and major renovation projects of 5,000 gross ft2 or greater commencing design after January 1, 2010 shall be designed and constructed in accordance with the current version of either: LEED for New Construction Green Building Rating System, as published by the US Green Building Council, or Green Globes Certification, as published by the Green Building Initiative.
 Sustainable design elements should be incorporated into each project concentrating on those which provide value and cost savings.
-While LEED certification will not be a requirement for all projects, certification will be pursued for projects which can attain certification for little additional cost.
+While LEED and/or Green Globes certification may not be a requirement for all projects, certification will be pursued for projects which can attain certification for little additional cost.

-• • • WTCC 1.2 Building Performance Target
+WTCC 1.2 Building Performance Target